kopptr/svf-acolyte-guild/docs/Rubrics/Liturgical Actions/Comportment.md

 	- If the liturgy is especially complicated or it is a special occasion, arrive earlier.
 - **Prayer**: Time spent in prayer can either be in the pews where the congregation sits, or in the [[Friars' Chapel]].
 - **Entrance**: Enter the [[Sacristy]] discreetly if possible.
 Ideally enter through the [[Baptistery]] or [[Lourde's Door]].
 Otherwise enter through the [[Friars' Chapel]].
 We don't want people in the congregation to think they are allowed in the [[Sanctuary]], [[Friars' Chapel]], or [[Sacristy]], and so we don't want to be seen entering that way.
 - **Silence**: Try to keep silence in the [[Sacristy]][^silence], especially before a liturgy.
 Hold conversations in the [[Back Sacristy]] only.
-Be sensitive to the state of the [[SVF Acolyte Guild/Rubrics/Roles/Priest|Priest]].
+Be sensitive to the state of the [[Priest]].
 If it's thirty minutes before the liturgy and he's politely greeting you, go ahead and converse.
 If it's five minutes before the liturgy starts and he's vesting, keep silence.

 [^silence]: [[General Instruction of the Roman Missal|GIRM > par.
 45]]